Mr-hero1/My-Dotfiles/README.md

 # [NIRI Rice]
 Personal dotfiles for Niri configuration.
 > [!NOTE]
->  you may need to config the scrpts/eww for the widgets to work good luck ;)
+>  you may need to adjust the scripts and Eww configuration for the widgets to work. good luck! ;)

 ## Screenshots
 <p align="center">